-Agriculture is the predominant land use within the county occupying roughly 505,420 acres.
-In addition to the abundance of agriculture, there is also a tremendous amount of diversity in the types and sizes of agricultural operations.
-Some examples include, large and small scale rotational grazing operations, concentrated animal feeding operations (CAFO), vegetable and specialty crop grows, and large and small scale cash crop producers.
+Agriculture is the predominant land use within the county, occupying roughly 505,420 acres.
+There is a tremendous amount of diversity in the types and sizes of agricultural operations.
+Some examples include, large and small-scale rotational grazing operations, concentrated animal feeding operations (CAFO), vegetable and specialty crop grows, and large and small-scale cash crop producers.
 In looking at the farm operation data from the United States Department of Agriculture (USDA) - National Agricultural Statistics Service (NASS) from 2006 to 2012 the number of farm operations increased from 2,595 to 2,749 (Table 10, Appendix A).
 However, the acres of land in farm operations decreased from 512,971 to 505,420.
 Based on data from USDA - NASS, the county is losing approximately 2,500 acres of cropland annually (Figure 26, Appendix A).
 This increase in farm operations and decrease in acres results in an average of 183 acres per farm operation.